YuriiHlushenko/phone-catalog/README.md

 # React Phone catalog

-In this project I used HTML, SCSS, JavaScript,
+In this project, I used HTML, SCSS, JavaScript,
 React with TypeScript, React Router, React Context.

 ## Description
-Implemented Products catalog accorging to [this design](https://www.figma.com/file/T5ttF21UnT6RRmCQQaZc6L/Phone-catalog-(V2)-Original).
+Implemented Product catalog according to [this design](https://www.figma.com/file/T5ttF21UnT6RRmCQQaZc6L/Phone-catalog-(V2)-Original).

-Card and favorites are stored in local storage.
+Cart and favorites are stored in local storage.

-Added smooth scroll items cards on home page.
+Realized a smooth scroll for banners and item cards on the home page, scrolling by swipe and using buttons.
+When the customer display size is too small and the last product card is partially displayed, scrolling is fixed to the length of the fully displayed product cards.

 Slider roll pictures every 5 seconds.

-Slides and items cards are scrolled by swiping left and right.
+Slides and item cards are scrolled by swiping left and right.

 [DEMO LINK](https://yuriihlushenko.github.io/phone-catalog/)